 - "We appreciate your advice but we need to figure things out for ourselves and learn about what [insert baby name] needs."

-- "Mom/Dad please be aware of what you are saying to [insert spouse name], it can come off a little degrading." (even if its a lot degrading)
+- "Mom/Dad please be aware of what you are saying to [insert spouse's name], it comes off a little degrading."
+(Even if it's a lot degrading.)

-I can guarantee at some point or another your mother in law will compare your baby to your spouse or one of her other children.
-Now, that is all fine and dandy but when she starts comparing how she struggled and how you struggle then we have an issue.
+I can guarantee at some point or another your mother-in-law will compare your baby to your spouse or one of her other children.
+Now, that is all fine and dandy, but when she starts comparing how she struggled with how you struggle, then we might have an issue.

-A friend of mines mother in law recently said something to her that just didn't sit well with me.
-During a trip away from home, my friend told her mother in law how she was struggling with her 3-year-old and how hard it was.
-Her mother in law responded by saying, "You're talking to the wrong person because I had four little ones under the age of five, and I had no help."
-Well, that's just something you don't say to your daughter in law.
-If this said mother in law wanted to continue popping out children year after year because she wanted lots of kids she cannot compare her self to a woman who had a surprise baby and didn't really want kids.
-Now, before you all jump down my throat- my friend loves her son but she just wasn't someone who planned on having kids and that's okay.
+During a trip away from home, my friend told her mother-in-law how she was struggling with her 3-year-old.
+Her mother-in-law responded by saying, "You're talking to the wrong person because I had four little ones under the age of five, and I had no help."
+Well, that's just not something you say to your struggling daughter-in-law.
+If this mother-in-law chose to have lots of kids, she cannot compare herself to a woman who never really wanted kids but had a surprise baby.
+Now, of course, my friend loves her son, but she just wasn't someone who planned on having kids, and that's okay.

-The best part about this is that the mother in law was actually the one who told me about what she had said!
-As soon as she finished I was quick to let her that what she said was not okay.
-I let her know that comparing one mother's struggle to another was not right since every mother struggles with different things.
-But that doesn't make any struggle less valid or important.
-As mothers, we need to support and encourage each other through our struggles, rather than dismissing the struggles because they weren't the ones we dealt with.
+You can't compare one mother's struggle to another's, since every mother struggles with different things.
+That doesn't make any struggle less valid or important.
+As mothers, we need to support and encourage each other to handle our struggles rather than dismissing struggles because they weren't the ones we dealt with.

 "You are a guest in their marriage and a guest in their home.
 You have to fold into their rules and their lives if you want to be welcome there."

 Holidays are always so hectic—the gifts, the food, the people, and let's not forget who will be hosting?
-If you have a large family and your spouse does not it can be easy to get pulled into having something going every single holiday with one side of the family.
+If you have a large family and your spouse does not, you may end up spending every single holiday with one side of the family.
 You'll have to compromise on each end.
-Maybe one gets Thanksgiving Dinner and the other get Christmas Dinner.
-Or maybe you can host and have both families over!
+Maybe one side of the family gets Thanksgiving dinner and the other gets Christmas dinner.
+Or maybe you can host and have both families over?
 Ugh, did I actually just say that?
 Unfortunately, I did.
-Keep the peace and compromise with your spouse over holidays to avoid neglect on your family and your in-laws.
+Keep the peace and compromise with your spouse over holidays to avoid neglecting or disappointing in-laws.

-Whether you are texting pictures, sending holiday cards, or inviting to activities with your littles—always make an equal effort with your in-laws.
-Now I'm not saying you always have to be the one to make the effort but do make an effort- even if you don't want too.
-There have been plenty of times where I have not wanted to try or not wanted to do something because of how someone has made me feel.
-However, please keep in mind if you are being completely disrespected by your in-laws I can understand not making a 100% effort to do certain things, but at least be sure to make some sort of effort on your behalf.
+Whether you are texting pictures, sending holiday cards, or inviting to activities with your littles, always make an equal effort with your in-laws.
+Now I'm not saying you always have to be the one to make the effort but do make an effort, even if you don't want to.
+There have been plenty of times when I didn't want to do something but still, I made the effort.
+(However, also please keep in mind if you are being completely disrespected by your in-laws, not making a 100% effort to do certain things is understandable.)

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.